Unpaid Overtime Lawyer

 Contact Our Unpaid Overtime Attorneys

-The attorneys at Schall and Barasch LLC have been fighting against unfair employers for long enough to know the common schemes they use to cheat workers of wages.
-After many years of experience in fighting these unfair practices, they have developed effective strategies for recovering unpaid overtime for their clients.
-Both Patricia Barasch and Richard Schall have earned reputations as tireless advocates for workers’ rights.
+Attorney Patricia Barasch has been fighting against unfair employers for long enough to know the common schemes they use to cheat workers of wages.
+After many years of experience in fighting these unfair practices, she has developed effective strategies for recovering unpaid overtime for her clients.
+Patricia Barasch has earned a reputation as a tireless advocate for workers’ rights.

 Info Box